 This Track will be available to all Aerospace and Ocean Engineering majors.

 Choose a minimum of 6 credit hours from the following courses.

 |AOE 4174||Spacecraft Propulsion

 |AOE 4474||Propellers and Turbines||3|

 |ME 3134||Fundamentals of Thermodynamics||3|

-*Prerequisites may apply – see your advisor.
+*Courses are based on the 2021 Checksheets.
+Prerequisites may apply – see your advisor.

 Aerospace and ocean engineering has a foundational option and eight concentrations:

 - Dynamics, control and estimation